rlmv/doc-trips/Readme.md

 ## Deployment & CI

-The application runs on Heroku, and there is an deployment pipeline in place.
+The application runs on Heroku, and there is a deployment pipeline in place.
 All commits pushed to the `master` branch on Github are tested with TravisCI and, if the tests succeed, are deployed directly to Heroku.
 Database migrations are run automatically in the release stage; if a migration fails the